When selecting a trustee, be sure you understand all of the duties required before you name someone who may not be ready to take on the task.

 Based on the above partial job description, how many of the people you might be considering would really be interested?
 Very few, right?

-Is there anything else you should look for in a trustee?
+Is there anything else you should look for when selecting a trustee?
 Besides honesty and good judgment, they should possess the following additional knowledge and skills:

 - The ability to understand complex tax and trust management issues